WildTangent

+Gamigo Inc., doing business as WildTangent, is an American video game developer based in Round Rock, Texas.
+WildTangent was founded in 1998, and was acquired by the German games company Gamigo in April 2019.

 Games

-WildTangent's catalog includes over 1,500 games from 3rd-party developers.

 Approximately 30 of the games in the WildTangent catalog were produced by the company's own WildTangent Game Studios.
 The rest of the games on the WildTangent game network are from other game developers and publishers.
-This includes games like Mall World which the company has represented to integrate major brands like Levis.
+This includes games like Mall World which the company has represented to integrate major brands like Levi's.

-Originally, WildTangent produced advergames for various companies, including Nike, Coke, and Ford.
-The company no longer develops advergames.
-WildTangent used to be a publisher of Sandlot Games.
-But now, it's only the distributor due to the rebrand of Sandlot Games.

 Criticism

 Users have complained that the company's products have an adverse effect on their PC's performance or are intrusive to the user's experience.
-PC Magazine wrote in 2004 that although the program was "not very" evil, some privacy complaints were justified as the program's user manual states that it may collect name, address, phone number, e-mail, and other contact information and could distribute the collected information with the user's consent.
+PC Magazine wrote in 2004 that although the WildTangent WebDriver was "not very" evil, some privacy complaints were justified as the program's user manual states that it may collect name, address, phone number, e-mail, and other contact information and could distribute the collected information with the user's consent.
 Concerns were also raised about the software's self-updating feature.
-In 2003, antispyware program Spybot classified WildTangent's original WebDriver as a potentially unwanted program (PUP).
-WildTangent no longer distributes or develops WebDriver.
+In 2003, antispyware program Spybot classified WildTangent's original WebDriver as a potentially unwanted program.